ROCeey/FTSE-Stock-Price-Prediction/README.md

 # Significance of project
 The relevance of this project rests in its ability to address significant issues and provide valuable insights in the field of stock market investment.
 The project attempts to simplify complex financial information and empower investors to make informed investment decisions by leveraging business intelligence (BI) technologies and tools.
 The creation of a user-friendly interface and data visualization dashboard can increase data comprehension and make stock market information more accessible to a wider audience.

+# Future project
-# Future projectIncorporate real-time analytics to inform decision makers on-the-go.
+Incorporate real-time analytics to inform decision makers on-the-go.